uditalias/injex/README.md

 ## Requirements

  In order to use Injex, your project should use TypeScript with `experimentalDecorators` compiler flag set to `true`, for more information about this flag, read the TypeScript docs about [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).

+Each defined module should be exported from it's file so Injex can find and register it.

 ## A quick start